CrowdStrike/falcon-scripts/powershell/install/README.md

 .PARAMETER MaintenanceToken
 Sensor uninstall maintenance token.
 If left undefined, the script will attempt to retrieve the token from the API assuming the FalconClientId|FalconClientSecret are defined.
 .PARAMETER UninstallParams
-Sensor uninstall parameters ['/uninstall /quiet' if left undefined.
-Remove '/uninstall' as parameter if the standalone uninstaller is used.]
+Sensor uninstall parameters ['/uninstall /quiet' if left undefined].
+Note: '/uninstall' parameter is automatically removed when UninstallTool='standalone' as it's incompatible with CsUninstallTool.exe.
 .PARAMETER UninstallTool
 Sensor uninstall tool, local installation cache or CS standalone uninstaller ['installcache' if left undefined] .PARAMETER LogPath